espnet/espnet/doc/espnet2_tutorial.md

       dropout_rate (optional): Dropout rate for the RNN outputs. (float, default = 0.0)

     # Conformer
-    - block_type: conformer
+    - **block_type: conformer**
       dim_hidden: Hidden (and output) dimension. (int)
       dim_linear: Dimension of feed-forward module. (int)
-      heads (optional): Number of heads in multi-head attention. (int, default = 4) macaron_style (optional): Whether to use macaron style. (bool, default = False) conv_mod_kernel (optional): Number of kernel in convolutional module, where 0 means no conv. module. (int, default = 0) dropout_rate (optional): Dropout rate for some intermediate layers. (float, default = 0.0)] dropout_rate_att (optional: Dropout rate for the attention module. (float, default = 0.0)] dropout_rate_pos_wise (optional): Dropout rate for the position-wise module. (float, default = 0.0)
+      heads (optional): Number of heads in multi-head attention. (int, default = 4) macaron_style (optional): Whether to use macaron style. (bool, default = False) conv_mod_kernel (optional): Number of kernel in convolutional module, where 0 means no conv. module. (int, default = 0) dropout_rate (optional): Dropout rate for some intermediate layers. (float, default = 0.0) dropout_rate_att (optional: Dropout rate for the attention module. (float, default = 0.0) dropout_rate_pos_wise (optional): Dropout rate for the position-wise module. (float, default = 0.0)

-Additionally, each block has a parameter `num_blocks` to build N times the defined block.
-This is useful if you want to build a group of blocks sharing the same parameters without writing each configuration.
+In addition, each block has a parameter `num_blocks` to build N consecutive times the defined block.
+This is useful if you want to use a group of blocks sharing the same parameters without writing each configuration.

 **Example 1: conv 2D + 2x Conv 1D + 14x Conformer.**